ScalarDB Analytics CLI Command Reference

 Remove a data source from a catalog.
 The operation fails if the data source contains namespaces unless you use the --cascade option to delete all contents.

-To delete an empty data source:
+To delete an empty data source by name:

 scalardb-analytics-cli data-source delete --catalog <catalog-name> --data-source <data-source-name>